tckerr/walk/README.md

 ```

-Note that `preWalk` callbacks are invoked prior to yielding a node, and `postWalk` callbacks after.
+`preWalk` callbacks are invoked prior to yielding a node, and `postWalk` callbacks after.